-- Spray the EGR valve with carburetor cleaner, being careful to avoid any electronic circuits, connections, or sensors.
+- Spray the EGR valve with a carburetor cleaner, being careful to avoid any electronic circuits, connections, or sensors.
 If these areas require cleaning, you’ll need to buy a specific cleaner designed for electronic components.
-Don’t use carburetor cleaner, which will likely damage them.
+Don’t use a carburetor cleaner, which will likely damage them.

 - Spray all connecting hoses with carburetor cleaner, using a pipe cleaner to remove visible build-up.
 Again, be careful not to spray any sensors or electronic connections.

 - Replace the mounting gasket and bolts and reattach the hose.

 After you’ve cleaned the EGR valve, test it again using the methods above.
 If it still fails, you likely need a new one.
 Note the exact part number on your valve to ensure you’re buying the right replacement.
 Once you have the new valve, replacing it is easy: